Behavior Trees and State Machines in Robotics Applications: Language Concepts (RQ1)

 It is in principle possible with both \chg{DSLs} to build models that are completely decoupled from the system.
 It suffices to route all communication with the system via the blackboard. \BTCPP\ provides dedicated XML primitives for this purpose, allowing the entire behavior to be programmed in XML, provided the rest of the system can read from and write to the blackboard.
 This separation allows models to be processed outside the system for visualization, testing, grafting into other systems, and so on.
 We definitely think this is a good architectural practice to follow.
 Nevertheless, it is not what we observed in real-world models (cf. \cref{sec:models}).
 Most models mix the specification of behavior deeply with its implementation, making separation virtually impossible.

-\begin{observation} Behavior-tree models \chg{implemented using the studied DSLs} tend to be deeply intertwined with behavioral glue code linking them to the underlying software system.
+\begin{observation} Behavior-tree models \chg{implemented with our DSLs} tend to be deeply intertwined with behavioral glue code linking them to the underlying software system.
 This makes operating on models outside the system difficult, hampering visualization, testing, and reuse. \end{observation}